 Dana Schwartz was forced to say goodbye to her father without speaking or showing emotion, so as to not reveal her Jewish identity.

-Jacob Bresler searched for his brother for decades after World War II ended, reading countless letters and claims until Bresler found him living in Israel.
+Jacob Bresler searched for his brother for decades after World War II ended, reading countless letters and claims from all over the world.